shunyeka-spl/terraform-provider-autobotai/docs/resource_conformity_integration.md

 ---
-page_title: "autobot_conformity_integration"
+page_title: "autobotai_conformity_integration"
 description: |-
-  Provides a Autobot Conformity Integration.
+  Provides a autobotAI Conformity Integration.
 ---

-# Resource `autobot_conformity_integration`
+# Resource `autobotai_conformity_integration`
-Provides a Autobot Conformity Integration.
+Provides a autobotAI Conformity Integration.

 # Instruction on how to create a Conformity Integration